zerocool892/azure-docs/articles/key-vault/create-certificate.md

 ```

  If the issuer name is not specified, then the issuer name is set to "Unknown".
-When issuer is "Unknown", the certificate owner will have to manually get a x509 certificate from the issuer of his/her choice, then merge the public x509 certificate with the key vault certificate pending object to complete the certificate creation.
+When issuer is "Unknown", the certificate owner will have to manually get a x509 certificate from the issuer of their choice, then merge the public x509 certificate with the key vault certificate pending object to complete the certificate creation.

 ```
 "issuer": {